NiklasPhabian/dissertation/C2_Software.md

 - Spatially associating data from heterogeneous collections of observations
 - Cross calibration (i.e., finding coincident observations in two irregularly spaced datasets)
 - Finding spatially (but not temporally) coinciding observations from the sensor (helpful, e.g., to find baseline observations for spectral unmixing)
-- Classifying or subsetting extensive collections of points/IFOVs to complex geographic regions e.g.
+- Classifying or subsetting extensive collections of points/iFOVs to complex geographic regions e.g.
 - Mapping VIIRS nightlight intensity to political boundary
 - Mapping MODIS/VIIRS NVDI to crop fields

-The indexed data structure of STAREPandas and STARE's nesting properties offers a convenient speedup for intersection tests: Consider an extensive collection of IFOVs, each represented by a single SID at varying levels and a complex geographic region represented by a set of SID and the objective to find all iFVOs that intersect the ROI.
+The indexed data structure of STAREPandas and STARE's nesting properties offers a convenient speedup for intersection tests: Consider an extensive collection of iFOVs, each represented by a single SID at varying levels and a complex geographic region represented by a set of SID and the objective to find all iFVOs that intersect the ROI.
 To speed up the intersect test, we implemented the following algorithm:

-1. All IFOVs with a SID smaller than the smallest SID of the ROI and all IFOVs with a SID larger than the largest SID of the ROI are not intersecting the ROI.
+1. All iFOVs with a SID smaller than the smallest SID of the ROI and all iFOVs with a SID larger than the largest SID of the ROI are not intersecting the ROI.
 This may significantly reduce our search space.
-2. We determine the highest STARE level of all the SIDs representing the ROI and the highest STARE level of all the SIDs representing the IFOVs.
+2. We determine the highest STARE level of all the SIDs representing the ROI and the highest STARE level of all the SIDs representing the iFOVs.
 The lower one of the two is the STARE level at which we perform the intersects tests.
 We can ignore all location bits beyond the intersects level.
-3. Since we can ignore the location bits beyond the intersects level, we can take the *set* of all IFOV SIDs at this level.
-This set will likely be orders of magnitude smaller than all SIDs representing the IFOVs.
+3. Since we can ignore the location bits beyond the intersects level, we can take the *set* of all iFOV SIDs at this level.
+This set will likely be orders of magnitude smaller than all SIDs representing the iFOVs.
 4. We now merely need to perform the stare spatially intersects tests on this set of SIDs.

 STAREPandas also provides APIs to query and manipulate the SID level: